-Upon completion of this offering, approximately 44.7% of the combined voting power of our common stock will continue to be held by the General Atlantic Equityholders.
 The General Atlantic Equityholders' interests may not be fully aligned with yours, which could lead to actions that are not in your best interest.
 Because the General Atlantic Equityholders hold part of their economic interest in our business through EWC Ventures, rather than through the public company, they may have conflicting interests with holders of shares of our Class A common stock.
-For example, the General Atlantic Equityholders may have different tax positions from us, which could influence their decisions regarding whether and when we should dispose of assets or incur new or refinance existing indebtedness, especially in light of the existence of the Tax Receivable Agreement that entered into in connection with our initial public offering, and whether and when we should undergo certain changes of control within the meaning of the Tax Receivable Agreement or terminate the Tax Receivable Agreement.
+For example, the General Atlantic Equityholders may have different tax positions from us, which could influence their decisions regarding whether and when we should dispose of assets or incur new or refinance existing indebtedness, especially in light of the existence of the Tax Receivable Agreement that we will enter into in connection with this offering, and whether and when we should undergo certain changes of control within the meaning of the Tax Receivable Agreement or terminate the Tax Receivable Agreement.
 In addition, the structuring of future transactions may take into consideration these tax or other considerations even where no similar benefit would accrue to us.
 See "Certain Relationships and Related Party Transactions-Tax Receivable Agreement."
-In addition, the General Atlantic Equityholders' significant ownership in us may discourage someone from making a significant equity investment in us, or could discourage transactions, including transactions in which you as a holder of shares of our Class A common stock might otherwise receive a premium for your shares over the then-current market price.
+In addition, the General Atlantic Equityholders' significant ownership in us and resulting ability to effectively control us may discourage someone from making a significant equity investment in us, or could discourage transactions involving a change in control, including transactions in which you as a holder of shares of our Class A common stock might otherwise receive a premium for your shares over the then-current market price.

 We have opted out of Section 203 of the General Corporation Law of the State of Delaware (the "Delaware General Corporation Law"); however, our amended and restated certificate of incorporation prohibits us from engaging in a business combination transaction with an interested stockholder for a period of three years after the interested stockholder became such unless the transaction fits within an applicable exemption, such as board approval of the business combination or the transaction which resulted in such stockholder becoming an interested stockholder.
 Such restrictions shall not apply to any business combination between General Atlantic and any affiliate thereof or their direct and indirect transferees, on the one hand, and us, on the other.
-Therefore, after the lock-up agreements entered into in connection with the initial public offering and this offering expire, the General Atlantic Equityholders will be able to transfer their interests in us to a third party by transferring their shares of our common stock (subject to certain restrictions and limitations), which would not require the approval of our board of directors or our other stockholders.
+Therefore, after the 180-day lock-up period expires, the General Atlantic Equityholders will be able to transfer control of us to a third party by transferring their shares of our common stock (subject to certain restrictions and limitations), which would not require the approval of our board of directors or our other stockholders.